HomeTrends › Dark Kitchens & Foodtech

 Verdict: Packaging is not a cosmetic expense — it is cost structure.
 The mistake I see over and over: the owner picks packaging by unit price, without measuring spills, returns, or review impact.
 With the Masterestaurant method — real cost per shipment, route integrity testing, and alignment with average ticket — operators who apply it cut packaging waste between 12% and 18% in the first eight weeks.
 The right packaging is not the cheapest: it is the one that keeps the dish experience intact until the customer's door.

-In 2026, 63% of restaurant orders in Latin America arrive through delivery or dark kitchen channels, according to consolidated foodtech sector data.
-Every shipment is a silent ambassador: if the packaging fails, the one-star review arrives before the refund request.
+In 2026, 63% of restaurant orders in Latin America arrive through delivery or dark kitchen channels, per consolidated foodtech data.
+Every shipment speaks for the brand.
+When packaging fails, the one-star review lands before the refund request.

 Side-by-side comparison